MIIS: A Markdown File-based CMS for IIS and Azure

 There are two types of plain-text files that you can use to be rendered by MIIS:

 .mdfile extension for these files (although you can configure other extensions).
 They contain Markdown that is transformed into HTML before rendering.

 .mdhfile extension.
 Any content inside these files is injected as-is in the chosen template for the site.
 This allows to create complex HTML contents when Markdown is not enough.

 You can mix MIIS with your own ASP.NET, PHP, Node.js or any other server-side resource.

 - How to run in Azure

-This is a free and Open Source software.
+This is free and Open Source software (FLOSS).
 You can check the full code and documentation on GitHub.